Daily Habits For Moms: 10 Tips to Better Manage Your Day-to-Day Life

 6) Kids to Bed at a Certain Time

 Brooklyn is in bed between 7:30-8:00 almost every single night.
 She has always been an early riser and having her in bed early works for her.
 She has been on that same routine since she was a tiny nugget.

 This mama needs that time at night.
-I can get work done, read a book, watch TV or even sit in silence.
+I can get work done, read a book (here are my faves), watch TV, or even sit in silence.
 Which I desperately need some days!
-This is crucial for my mental well being.
+This is crucial for my mental well-being.